 CREATE original content with an original and compelling voice

-Editors and writers can help you to perform original research, and to organize your message in a way that effectively communicates all the points you’re hoping to convey.
+Editors and writers can help you to perform original research, decide which ideas are the most important, and organize your message in a way that effectively communicates all the points you’re hoping to convey.

-Copy editors will not only correct every last grammatical and spelling mistake—accounting for regional differences and house style—but they can improve the way ideas are expressed as well, making them easier to understand, more accurate, and more engaging.
+Besides correcting every last grammatical and spelling mistake (accounting for regional differences and house style), copy editors also improve the way ideas are expressed, making them easier to understand, more accurate, and more engaging.